-Every live presentation I did in the last two years, from east coast to west, was for women.
-In fact, I not only discouraged male attendance, I even politely asked a well-meaning husband or two to wait it out — outside… This isn’t because I don’t love males (I so do!), and it isn’t because I’m afraid of what they might say or do in my class.
+Nearly every live presentation I did in the last several years, from east coast to west, was for women.
+In fact, I not only discouraged male attendance, I even politely asked a well-meaning husband or two to wait it out — outside.
+This isn’t because I don’t love males (I so do!), and it isn’t because I’m afraid of what they might say or do in my class.
 The real honest-to-goodness reason for minimizing the testosterone in the room is because I didn’t want to embarrass anyone.
 I knew that women might be embarrassed to ask questions and that men might be embarrassed by the answers…

 …not because the answers are derogatory, but because the answers are real.